-The deadline for claiming back any PPI payments you made for policies sold incorrectly expired on the 29th of August.
-You should have been able to get your claims filed in time and got your cash back, however, there is still a chance you could still be owed more.
-What many fail to realise is that part of their payouts is taxed at the source automatically.
+The deadline for claiming back any PPI payments you made for policies sold incorrectly expired on the 29th of August 2019.
+You should have been able to get your claims filed in time and got your cashback, however, there is still a chance you could still be owed more.
+What many fail to realize is that part of their pay-outs is taxed at the source automatically.
 Meaning, if you were ineligible to pay tax for the year, you will be allowed to claim back the extra tax you have paid.

 The statutory interest is eligible to be taxed.
 It is treated the same as any savings interest you might be getting.

 Since 2016, many people have been able to earn up to £1,000 a year in interest tax-free (the Personal Savings Allowance).